Saleh-Ibtasham/Saleh-Ibtasham/README.md

 - 🌱 I'm looking into possibilities of integrating machine learning and software analysis.
 - 👯 I'd like to work with people on formal methods to design software.
 - 💬 Please do leave comments here in my repos and ask any questions there.
+- ⚡ Fun fact: I'm a gamer, I like to sketch anime & I also play the guitar.
+We've gotta experience everything in life, my friend 😆.

 </br>